Group Permissions in SCM-Manager Universe

 It is very easy to add permissions to groups in the different applications.
 Especially for large teams or quickly changing members or permissions it is useful to use groups for authorization.
 Even for teams with very specific permissions for each user it may be helpful as soon as there are a few users that need identical rights.

-your SCM-Manager Universe team
+With kind regards, your SCM-Manager Universe team